What It's Like Living With Chronic Spontaneous Hives With No Known Trigger

 AdvertisementADVERTISEMENT

-Your healthcare provider will monitor the patient closely for symptoms of an allergic reaction while you are receiving XOLAIR and for a period of time after treatment is initiated.
+Your healthcare provider will monitor you closely for symptoms of an allergic reaction while you are receiving XOLAIR and for a period of time after treatment is initiated.
 Your healthcare provider should talk to you about getting medical treatment if you have symptoms of an allergic reaction.

 Do not receive and use XOLAIR if you are allergic to omalizumab or any of the ingredients in XOLAIR.